 If you will be participating in many outdoor shows, it makes sense to invest a little more in your portable canopy.

 If you are doing a couple of outdoor shows, but you are not completely certain whether you will commit to selling at outdoor craft shows for the long term, then you may want to look at a more inexpensive tent until you determine whether selling at outdoor shows is the best direction for your business.

 Almost all craft artists who sell at outdoor shows face weather issues at some point.
 However, some locations are more prone to inclement weather than others.

 If you will be attending shows in an area that is known for rainy, windy or other weather related issues, you may want to put extra thought into considering how well your tent will stand up to the elements.

+Craft tents fall into a huge range of prices.
+They span price points from being quite easily affordable for many people to being a major investment in your business.
 The primary features you need to look for in a canopy (in my opinion) are a white, 10 x 10 canopy with straight, not splayed legs, and those basic features can be found whether you are able to spend $100 or $1000 on your tent.